jleibund/ruze/README.md

             .to('server2:direct:e');
     });

-Where your client, server_a, server_b, and server_c run ruze with different roles, loaded plugins, etc.  There is an example of this now in the root directory.
+Where your browser environment, 'myserver', and 'server2' run ruze with different roles, loaded plugins, etc.  There is an example of this now in the root directory.
 To try it out follow these steps:

     // 1.  start myserver
     node server.js